 Dr. Royal Raymond Rife’s Beam Ray Type of Device

 This is a version of Rife Beam Ray device based on publicly known general specifications.
 We found several available schematics which in our case proved to be inadequate and sometimes contradictory.
 In reality, classical LC oscillators of Hartley type used in original Rife Beam Ray clinical devices proved to be somewhat unstable and rather sensitive to capacitive coupling with sides of metallic enclosure.
 In order to facilitate manufacturing of this experimental device we modified existing schematics on several points.

 Design and Production of Historical Replicas for Museums

 We use modern materials and manufacturing technologies in a way that provides authenticity on the technical and aesthetic level.

-A number of functional replicas of Nikola Tesla’s inventions were manufactured for Tesla Memorial Centre in Smiljan and Technical Museum in Zagreb.
-Those replicas include two-phase induction motor, large Tesla’s Egg of Columbus, models of Tesla’s bladeless turbine, Tesla coil etc. We design and manufacture other historical replicas that can be made functional or non-functional for various exhibitions, museums and private collections.
-In fact, exhibits made by our company were exhibited at various museums and institutions worldwide in travelling exhibitions as well as part of permanent exhibitions i.e. Samsung Innovation Museum in Seoul, Nikola Tesla Memorial Centre in Smiljan, Technical Museum in Zagreb…
+A number of functional replicas of Nikola Tesla’s inventions were designed and manufactured for Tesla Memorial Centre in Smiljan and Technical Museum in Zagreb.
+Those replicas include two-phase induction motor, large Tesla’s Egg of Columbus, models of Tesla’s bladeless turbine, Tesla coil etc. We also design and manufacture other historical replicas that can be made functional or non-functional for various exhibitions, museums and private collections.
+In fact, historical replicas made by our company were exhibited at various museums and institutions worldwide in travelling exhibitions as well as part of permanent exhibitions i.e. Samsung Innovation Museum in Seoul, Nikola Tesla Memorial Centre in Smiljan, Technical Museum in Zagreb…